SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 # Common Issues

 This page aims to list and provide solutions to frequently encountered issues.
 If nothing here answers your question, or a given fix does not help, please feel free to ask your question in the [#support-forum](https://discord.com/channels/817184208525983775/1025104406393405491) on the [SlimeVR Discord](https://discord.gg/slimevr).
 Make sure you mention all of the steps you have tried from here when asking for help.
-Keep in mind that a solution listed here may not apply to your slimes, especially if DIY or purchased from a 3rd party seller.
+Keep in mind that some solutions may not apply to your SlimeVR Trackers, especially if they are DIY or purchased from a third-party seller.

 * TOC
 {:toc}

 ## Network profile is currently set to Public

-If your network settings in Windows are set to "Public Network", it can lead to issues with how your Slimes connect to your PC.
+If your network settings in Windows are set to "Public Network", it can lead to issues with how your SlimeVR Trackers connect to your PC.
 To change this you can do the following:

 **Windows 10**

 Open your network settings via Windows Settings > Network & Internet > Properties.
-Switch the setting called "Network Profile Type" to "Private Network"
+Switch the setting called "Network Profile Type" to "Private Network".

 ![network3](assets/img/network_private_3.png)
 ![network4](assets/img/network_private_4.png)